Amsterdam, Netherlands · Sunday 25 October 2026

 Adjusted Time

-Amsterdam Marathon is a full marathon held in Amsterdam, Netherlands, scheduled for Sunday 25 October 2026.
-The course is run on mixed surface with 92m of total elevation gain, reaching a maximum altitude of 5m above sea level.
+Amsterdam Marathon is a full marathon held in Amsterdam, Netherlands.
+It is scheduled for Sunday 25 October 2026.
+The course is run on mixed surface with 92m of total climbing, with its high point near 5m above sea level.
 For registration and full race details, visit the official Amsterdam Marathon website.

 Based on historical weather data for October, the expected race day conditions are as follows.
 Near-ideal running temperatures are expected, ranging from 9°C to 15°C. This temperature range is widely considered optimal for marathon performance, allowing efficient heat dissipation without cold-related issues.
 There is a moderate chance of rain (35%).
 Runners may want to prepare for wet conditions but shouldn't expect persistent rainfall.

 Amsterdam Marathon features a mixed-surface course, combining sections of road with unpaved terrain such as gravel paths, parkland, or boardwalks.
 Mixed courses add variety but also introduce some unpredictability in footing.
-Runners should expect slightly slower times compared to a pure road marathon, and road-trail hybrid shoes may be the best footwear option.
+Expect slightly slower times than on a pure road course, and road-trail hybrid shoes may be the best footwear option.

 Looking for an easier marathon or a tougher challenge?
 You can also compare Amsterdam Marathon against other marathons to find the right race for your goals.